 - % of payroll: Funds are distributed to budget holders based on the % of payroll they represent

-Here are a few examples of typical point-based programs:
+Here are a few examples of typical Points-Based Employee Recognition Programs:

 - Spot Programs are designed for ongoing use by budget holders or Managers to recognize employees.
 These programs reward employees with valuable points for positive behaviors or criteria with specific levels of awards tied to those efforts.

 - Nomination Programs are typically designed for peer-to-peer nominations.
 Employees can recognize their peers by nominating them for awards.
-Budget holders or managers approve nomination and award points based on positive behavior.
+Budget holders or managers approve nominations and award points based on positive behavior.

 Using and Redeeming Points